 Over the years, he says, he has seen these family members gravitate naturally to roles that fall into several stereotypes.

-• Caretaker – This person provides care for the loved one at home and, without realizing it, becomes a fulltime caregiver.
+• Caretaker – This person provides care for the loved one at home and, without realizing it, becomes a full-time caregiver.
 Usually, this is a spouse or an adult child, most often a daughter.

-• Chauffeur – This family member drives the loved one to appointments, runs errands, makes grocery runs and eventually may drive the aging loved one to tour assisted-living facilities.
+• Chauffeur – This family member drives the loved one to appointments, runs errands, makes grocery runs, and eventually may drive the aging loved one to tour assisted-living facilities.

-• Guardian – This family member takes on such roles as power of attorney or trustee, assuming the legal responsibilities within the family.
+• Guardian – This family member takes on such roles as a power of attorney or trustee, assuming the legal responsibilities within the family.

-• Know-it-all – Most annoying of all, this family member constantly questions decisions, or lobs suggestions from the backbench, but isn't near the situation or involved hands-on.
+• Know-it-all – Most annoying of all, this family member constantly questions decisions or lobs suggestions from the backbench but isn't near the situation or involved hands-on.

 With such a lineup, it's easy for resentments to build, Orestis says, but that needs to be avoided because the focus should be on the aging loved one and ease the transition if a decision is made to move into a nursing home or assisted-living facility.

 Eventually, once it's clear professional long-term care is needed and a plan is in place to make it happen, a conversation needs to take place with the loved one, who may be apprehensive or even resistant, Orestis says.